-Rug your oven into a standard household socket.
+Plug your oven into a standard household socket.
 Make sure your oven is the only appliance connected to the socket.
 If your oven does not operate properly, unplug it from the electrical socket and then plug it back in.

-Open your oven door by pulling the DOOR HANDLE Place the ROLLER REST inside the oven and place the GLASS TRAY on top.
+Open your oven door by pulling the DOOR HANDLE.
+Place the ROTATING RING inside the oven and place the GLASS TRAY on top.

-Fill a microwave safe container with 300 ml (1/ 2 pint) of water.
-Hace on the GLASS TRAY and close the oven door.
+Fill a microwave safe container with 300 ml (1/2 pint) of water.
+Place on the GLASS TRAY and close the oven door.
 If you have any doubts about what type of container to use please refer to page 25.

-Press the START button once to set 30 seconds of cooking time.
-The DISPLAY will count down from 30 seconds When it reaches 0, BEEP sounds.
+Press the STOP/CLEAR button, and press the START button one time to set 30 seconds of cooking time.

+The DISPLAY will count down from 30 seconds.
+When it reaches 0 it will sound BEEPS.
 Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
 Be careful when removing the container it may be hot.